imfizh/Comp3015/README.md

 o What did you start with?
 - This project was built upon the "Project Template Diffuse" project template provided as part of the Comp3015 module

+o How to open the project?
+- The build for this project is named "Project_Template" can be found in the folder called "Build", running the executable will open the solution
+- The Visual Studio solution for this project can be found in the "Comp3015 CW2 solution", under the name "Project_Template.sln"

 o How does it work?
 - For the project I've set up a simple scene using two Zebra models I created.
 The first of which uses a zebra texture image I also made, whilst the other uses the moss texture that comes with the project template.
 Within the fragment shader the Blinn Phong shading model has been set up.